sbelluzzo/blast-in-docker/README.md

-blast-in-docker
+ncbi-blast-docker
 ===============

-Dockerfile for NCBI BLAST binaries in a Docker image for use with the Galaxy platform
+NCBI BLAST binaries in a Docker image, particularly for use with the Galaxy platform.